nkapu/handlers/doc/assembly-planning.md

 * Example screenshot of steam or in-game chat
 * Research contribution to find out all different software that is used.

 ## 00:15 4.
-Are url handlers secure? - word://
+Are URL handlers secure? - word://

-* Are url handlers secure?
+* Are URL handlers secure?
 * Short brief about Software Security
 * video about opening word on remote content by clicing an url
 * Why its bad habit to click urls.